wemakecoolthings/wmct-core/README.md

 - Internal Permissions Information
   - Internal Ranks (from highest to lowest): This includes Minecraft's Permissions & WMCT Core's Permissions Systems
-    - Operator: Default Minecraft OP
+    - Operator: Default Minecraft OP + All Plugin Permissions
-    - Admin: Access to ALL permissions without the need for operator
     - Mod: Access to MODERATION permissions without the need for operator
     - Helper: Access to INFO permissions without the need for operator
     - Default: Regular permissions based on Minecraft's internal level: visitor or regular